12lolo/uitlenen/README.md

 Certainly!
-Here's your **updated and final `README.md`** file for your Laravel Uitleen-API project, including the correct GitHub URL and clean formatting:
+Here's your **updated and final `README.md`** file for your Laravel Uitleen-API project, including the correct GitHub URL, clean formatting, and deployment information:

 # Firda Uitleensysteem API

 ## Beschrijving